 Incorporating the right mix might mean striking a balance between programs that are long enough for people to use higher-order thinking and short enough to avoid information overload.

+Personalized learning.
 Education is becoming more personalized and self-directed, as associations offer a growing list of options for participants to choose from.
 Or they may offer active guidance and curation, Hurt says.
 A personalized learning journey pairs a learner with a team of experts who “help individuals navigate the inventory maze of learning opportunities to select those that are personally suited for the individual’s goals, aspirations, and strengths,” he says.
 “When the focus is changed to my personal learning goals or aspirations and where I want to go professionally, I’m automatically motivated, and I’m more likely to engage in frontal-lobe thinking.”

 Associations often have plenty of data but don’t use it to guide their learning strategy.
 “There is so much data right now, many associations are making guesses—educated guesses—on what they’re going to develop for the ensuing year,” says Urena.